Adolf Ehrnrooth: Later life

+In the 1970s, Ehrnrooth gave lectures in military schools both in Finland and in Sweden.
+In the years 1980-1991, he gave a total of 62 written lectures and several without a manuscript.
+Ehrnrooth also appeared several times on radio and on television.

-Adolf Ehrnrooth was the face and voice most associated with rehabilitation of the soldiers who secured Finland her independence.
+Ehrnrooth was the face and voice most associated with rehabilitation of the soldiers who secured Finland her independence.
 The long post-war era during which it simply was not progressive to value the military ended in the early 1990s, at which time his charismatic persona was at its height.